ChristianVillalba/it_career_switch/Full-Stack Engineer - Codecademy/11 - HTTP Request/README.md

-# HTTP Requests, Web API, REST, JSON
+# HTTP Requests, Web API, REST, JSON, Requests with ES6

 ## HTTP
 * **HTTP (Hypertext Transfer Protocol)**is used to structure requests and responses over the internet.